Nonlinear Independent Component Analysis Scheme and its application to gravitational wave data analysis: Noise subtraction for a bi-linear coupling model

 Multiplying the Euler-Lagrange equation~\eqref{eq:EL_memory} by $\tx_1(f_\mu)\tx_2(f_\nu)$ and integrating over the phase space, we find \beq \left\langle -\tx_2(f_\nu)\frac{\partial \tx_1(f_\mu)}{\partial \ty_k(f_\alpha)} -\tx_1(f_\mu)\frac{\partial \tx_2(f_\nu)}{\partial \ty_k(f_\alpha)} - \tx_1(f_\mu)\tx_2(f_\nu)\frac{\partial~}{\partial \ty_k(f_\alpha)}\ln q_k[\ty_k(f_\alpha)]\right\rangle=0, \eeq where we replace the ensemble average $E_{p_x}[\cdot]$ by a statistical average $\langle\cdot\rangle$.
 For $k=0$ we can assume \beq q_0(\tilde{y}_0(f_{\alpha}))=\frac{1}{2\pi S_n(f_\alpha)}\exp\lkk - \frac{|\tilde{y}_0(f_{\alpha}) - \tilde{h}(f_{\alpha};\theta)|^2}{2S_n(f_\alpha)}\rkk, \eeq where $S_n(f)$ is the power spectral density (PSD) of Gaussian noise $n$.
 In real experiments, we do not know $\tilde{h}(f_{\alpha};\theta)$ (or $h(t,\theta)$) a priori.
 However, the weak contributions from GWs can be neglected when we take a statistical average in the real analysis.
 Hence, we can set $h(t,\theta)=0$ in the following.
 Then, in our simplified system, the first two terms in Eq.~\eqref{eq:EL_start} vanish and the minimization condition becomes \beq \eeq where the superscript $^*$ denotes complex conjugation.
 Assuming that $\tx_1$ and $\tx_2$ are stationary independent noises, we find \beq \langle \tx_i(f)\tx^*_j(f')\rangle =\langle |\tx_i(f)|^2\rangle \delta_{ij}T^{-1}\delta(f-f'), \eeq where $T$ is the duration of the time series data.
 By taking the complex conjugate of Eq.~\eqref{eq:minimize_bilin} and using Eq.~\eqref{eq:two_point}, we find the estimation of $W_{12}$ as

-Actually, by substituting Eq.~\eqref{eq:bilin_coupling} into the right-hand side of Eq.~\eqref{eq:nonlin_kernel} and using Eq.~\eqref{eq:two_point}, the ansatz~\eqref{eq:jyica_sub} becomes $\tilde{y}_0 = \tilde{h} + \tilde{n}$.
+Actually, by substituting Eq.~\eqref{eq:bilin_coupling} into the right-hand side of Eq.~\eqref{eq:nonlin_kernel} and using Eq.~\eqref{eq:two_point}, the ansatz for $\tilde{y}_0$ in Eq.~\eqref{eq:jyica_sub} becomes $\tilde{y}_0 = \tilde{h} + \tilde{n}$.
 Therefore, Eq.~\eqref{eq:minimize_bilin} turned out to be the necessary and sufficient condition for minimization in this model.
 Thus, the above nonlinear model can be solved by the method discussed in Sec.~\ref{sec:ICA_nonlinear}.

 In practice, however, naive frequency domain analysis may yield acausal filtering $W_{12}(\tau_1, \tau_2)$ in time domain due to, {\it e.g.}, estimation errors. (see the discussion in~\cite{Vajente:2019ycy}).
 In order to mitigate such risks, Ref.~\cite{KAGRA:2022frk} performed the subtraction of linearly coupled noise only in cases where linear coherence is significant.
 This approach ensures that the estimation of noise coupling remains physically grounded and reliable.
 It should be noted that the effectiveness and consistency of such an implementation have been carefully demonstrated using data in which noise was mechanically injected at the experimental site~\cite{KAGRA:2022frk}.
 In the present case, we can similarly refer to the quantity called bi-coherence (see, {\it e.g.}, Refs.~\cite{hagihira2001bispectral,Hall:2024wdw}) defined as